ajalex114/devnotes/_posts/2017-07-25-Deconstructing-Tuples.md

 tags: [csharp]
 ---

-We discussed Tuples in the previous <a src="{{ "/posts/Tuples/" | relative_url }}">post</a>.
+We discussed Tuples in the previous [post]({{ site.baseurl }}/posts/Tuples/).
 They give an easy to use interface, when we need only a subset of members from the class using a single function.
 But, what if we need to make it more implicit, without having to call a function.
 C#, now offers the `Deconstruct` function.

 ``` csharp
  public class Person